 The Vietnam conflict was a new era in combat strategy.
 Sharpened bamboo sticks were placed in shallow holes lightly covered with shrubs.
 The soldier’s weight was enough for the pointed sticks to penetrate boot soles and flesh, ergo, out one GI.
 Put a bit of garlic or festering dung in the bamboo hollow, and the infection would keep a GI in the hospital for weeks.

-The Viet Cong also had snipers and would purposely wound the lead soldier to lure others to help.
+The Viet Cong also had snipers and purposely wound the lead soldier to lure others to help.
 That way, they knew that they would kill or injure many more.
 American snipers found that the same was not true of the Viet Cong soldiers they shot to wound.
-Rather than risk their small platoon, they would find a different route and leave their comrade to their own fate.
+Rather than risk their small platoon, they would find a different route and leave their comrade to their fate.
 Theirs was an ideological struggle, and fanatics are not sentimental in conflict.

-The Vietnam war was a tough war to fight.
+The Vietnam war was a brutal war to fight.
 Not only did the enemy have underground tunnels, but they also used neighboring Cambodia to move troops.
 Legitimately the US and allies could not use Cambodia, and the frustration must have been almost unbearable for commanders.
 Also, how can you tell a South Vietnamese from a North Vietnamese?
-The NVA wore uniforms and were easily identified; the Viet Minh wore mostly black, as did the Viet Cong, and the only way to tell friend from foe at a distance was the distinctive outline of the AK rifle and extended curved magazine.
+The NVA wore uniforms and were easily identified; the Viet Minh mainly wore black, as did the Viet Cong, and the only way to tell friend from foe at a distance was the distinctive outline of the AK rifle and extended curved magazine.

 The North Vietnamese treated all enemies the same.
 It did not matter to them that it was a sniper or an airman; they would be treated in the same brutal way.
 As for North Vietnamese snipers, I think they were dispatched impassionately as they had no intel that would be useful.
 Not necessarily an execution, but more likely during the heat of a firefight as described in most dispatches.